Last updated 15th May 2019

 By the time you reach your 50s, your life insurance needs may have changed.
 Where once keeping a roof over your family’s head was the priority, today the children may have flown the nest and the mortgage may be coming to an end.

-These days, you may be concerned about how your loved ones may cope with funeral costs or want to leave a little something for them to remember you by and over 50 life insurance could be the solution.
+These days, you may be concerned about how your loved ones may cope with funeral costs or want to leave a little something for them to remember you by and over 50 insurance could be the solution.

-What is over 50 life insurance?
+What is over 50 life cover?

 It’s a whole-of-life insurance policy so unlike term life insurance, you’re covered for the rest of your life and a cash payout is guaranteed whenever you die.